2ndSightLab/ai-tracker/mistake-tracker.md

 # Mistake Tracker

-See more about this project there:
+See more about this project here:

 https://github.com/2ndSightLab/ai-tracker

-Timeline of what I've been able to accomplish and when I'm slowed down here:
+More details on the mistake and timeline here.
+You can see when I'm being slowed down and by what a bit more specifically:

 https://github.com/2ndSightLab/ai-tracker/blob/main/fixed.md